Memory in the Age of AI Agents: Form: What Carries Memory?

 \paragraph{Multi-Layer} These forms instead emphasize layered specialization, organizing memory into distinct modules or levels that focus on particular information types or functions.
 Lyfe Agents~\citep{kaiya2023lyfeagentsgenerativeagents} separates salient long-term records from low-value transient details, allowing the system to maintain a compact, behaviorally important layer of memories.
 H-Mem~\citep{Sun2025HMEM} explicitly arranges long-term dialogue memory into a multi-level hierarchy ordered by semantic abstraction, where lower layers store fine-grained interaction snippets and higher layers store increasingly compressed summaries.
 Biologically inspired architectures such as HippoRAG~\citep{gutiérrez2025hipporagneurobiologicallyinspiredlongterm} factor memory into an associative indexing component, implemented as an open knowledge graph, and an underlying passage store, using the graph layer to orchestrate multi-hop retrieval over stored content.
 Its successor, HippoRAG 2~\citep{gutiérrez2025ragmemorynonparametriccontinual}, extends this design into a non-parametric continual-learning setting, enriching the indexing layer with deeper passage integration and online LLM filtering.
 AriGraph~\citep{anokhin2024arigraph} separates memory by information type within a unified graph, combining a semantic knowledge-graph world model that encodes environment structure with an event-level component that links concrete observations back to the semantic backbone.
 Similarly, SGMem~\citep{Wu2025SGMemSG} adds a sentence-graph memory level on top of raw dialogue, representing histories as sentence-level graphs within chunked units.
 CAM~\citep{liCAMConstructivistView2025} layers the reading process itself by incrementally clustering overlapping semantic graphs into a hierarchical schemata structure.
+Recently, methods such as CompassMem~\citep{hu2026memorymattersmoreeventcentric} and MAGMA~\citep{jiang2026magmamultigraphbasedagentic} have begun exploring hierarchical composition strategies enriched with logical relations, aiming to make memory retrieval and utilization more efficient and comprehensive, so that memory can provide models with benefits beyond mere semantic information.

 \paragraph{Discussion} By placing memory nodes at the intersection of hierarchical and relational dimensions, Hierarchical Memory allows different memories to interact and form multi-dimensional synergies.
 This design helps the system encode knowledge that is more holistic and more deeply contextualized.
 The form also supports powerful retrieval: it enables complex, multi-path queries that move through relational networks within each layer and across abstraction levels between layers.
 This ability allows the system to retrieve task-relevant memories with high precision, leading to strong task performance.
 However, the structure’s complexity and its dense information organization create challenges for both retrieval efficiency and overall effectiveness.
 In particular, ensuring that all stored memories remain semantically meaningful and designing the optimal three-dimensional layout of the system remain difficult and critical problems.